JorgeSintes/jorgesintes.xyz/content/posts/self_hosted_github_runners/index.md

 Having the runner as `root` means people would have the power to destroy our machine (picture a good ol' `rm -rf /`, or a much more twisted and ... `apt-get remove nvidia-driver-*`).
-However, somewhere in [the page to configure self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/customizing-the-containers-used-by-jobs) they mention the existance of an environment variable, `ACTIONS_RUNNER_REQUIRE_JOB_CONTAINER` which we can set to `true` to prevent this.
+However, somewhere in [the page to configure self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/customizing-the-containers-used-by-jobs) they mention the existence of an environment variable, `ACTIONS_RUNNER_REQUIRE_JOB_CONTAINER` which we can set to `true` to prevent this.

 To do so, append the following line to the `actions-runner/.env` file: